BilsonTan/airlab-technical-challenge-frontend/README.md

 # Required Tasks

-1. Implement a backend service to serve the data in the provided file.
-[DONE]
+1. Implement a backend service to serve the data in the provided file. `IMPLEMENTED`

    This should ideally be implemented using Java/Kotlin and Spring Framework.
    A Typescript (Javascript is NOT acceptable) on Node.js solution is acceptable also.